aaronakku/HOT-OSM/README.md

 ## Things i have done

-1. Extract Data based on OSM Tag.
+1. Extract data based on OSM tag.
 2. Used the extracted data and mapped with help of Mapbox GL.
-3. Visualized Map by making Tile Server(Click [Here](https://medium.com/@snehamariamsanthosh/making-of-tile-server-2ba9d397acc))
+3. Visualized map by making Tile Server(Click [Here](https://medium.com/@snehamariamsanthosh/making-of-tile-server-2ba9d397acc))

 ## Prerequisites